Josephhouma/Sim/README.md

 - All contributors who have helped make this app better!

 ## Contact 📬
-For any issues or inquiries, please reach out to us at [your-email@example.com].
+For any issues or inquiries, please reach out to us at josephhoumabackup@gmail.com

 ---

 ⚡ **Note**: The code will be released soon!
-Stay tuned for updates. 🔜
+Stay tuned for updates. 🔜 maybe a playstore release?